This recipe was sponsored by Kingsford Charcoal, all opinions are my own.

 How to grill them

-To start, you need to get those briquettes roaring hot.
+To start, you need to get those briquettes roaring hot on your charcoal grill.
 My favorite way to do that is by using a charcoal chimney starter.
 Not only does this lite the charcoal quickly and evenly, I like how easy it is to pour the hot coals exactly where I need them in the grill.

-For this recipe, you want the charcoal piled up on one side of the grill giving you a high heat source for sauteing, and then you can move the pot away from the coals to get a gentler heat for simmering.
+For this bbq baked beans recipe on the grill, you want the charcoal piled up on one side of the grill giving you a high heat source for sauteing, and then you can move the pot away from the coals to get a indirect heat for simmering.
 This is your temperature control.

-Add chopped bacon to a pot (I like using a cast iron chicken fryer) and set the pot on the grill grate directly over the pile of coals.
-Let cook until the bacon is almost crispy, then add onion and pepper, and continue cooking until they are tender.
+Add chopped bacon pieces to a pot (I like using a large cast iron skillet or Dutch oven) and set the pot on the grill grate directly over the pile of coals.
+Let cook until the bacon is almost crispy, then add diced onion and green pepper, and continue cooking until they are tender.

 At this point, all of the remaining ingredients can be added and stirred together.
 The pot should be slid to the far side of the grill, away from the coals, and cover the grill with the lid.
 Let the pot simmer for an hour.